How Well Do Disinfectants Work?

 - With your free hand, open the lid of the matching nutrient agar plate and swipe the cotton-tipped applicator gently across the agar surface using a zig-zag motion.
 Immediately replace the lid of the agar plate and secure with a few pieces of clear tape.
 DO NOT set the lid down while you are streaking the agar because this can contaminate the lid and change your results!

 - Count the number of colonies on each nutrient agar plate and write your results in the data table in your lab notebook, along with any other observations you have.
+Calculate the average, across plates "a", "b" and "c" for each cutting board section.

 - Draw a picture of each plate, noting the size and color of the colonies.
 If you have a digital camera, you can also take a picture of each plate to put on your Science Fair Project Display Board.